 STRATEGY RECOMMENDATION IMPACT ON LAND NEED Strategy 1.
 Increase Minimum Density Requirements for Multi- Family Residential (MFR) Zone: Strongly Recommended.
 This strategy is important for maintaining the supply of land for multifamily uses, most of which has already been developed with lower density neighborhoods.
 High.
-Increase in capacity on MFR land from ~140 units (at 7 du/ac) to ~300 (at 15 du/ac).
-Strategy 2.
+Increase in capacity of MFR land from ~70-200 un Strategy 2.
 Increase Allowed Density in the MFR Zone Strongly Recommended.
 This strategy is important for achieving densities required to create more affordable housing in Sisters, as well as for using limited MFR land more efficiently.
-Density standards should also apply to multifamily development in other zones (see other strategies).
-High.
-Increase in capacity from units (at 20 du/ac) to 600 units du/ac) or 1,000 units (at 50 du/ac) or 1,000 units (at 50 du/ac).
-Strategy 3.
+Density standards should also apply to multifamily development in other zones (see other strategies). current min/max densities) to ~330 (assuming most development occurs at roughly 30 units/acre) Strategy 3.
 Adjust or Remove "Minor Conditional Use Permit" Requirement from MFR Zone Recommended.
 Raising the density requirement at which the permit is triggered to 30 du/ac or higher would allow lower-density developments a more clear and objective path through permitting (versus the more discretionary process of a conditional use).
 Moderate.
 May make higher density projects more feasible, but no direct impact.
 Strategy 4.
 Reduce Required Minimum Lot Sizes for Housing in All Zones Recommended.
 Minimum lot sizes are generally 6,000 sf today.
-Strategy 5.
+While there is little vacant land in the City's residential zones currently, this strategy would allow the City to use land potentially added to its UGB more efficiently, reducing the overall land need significantly.
+High.
+Increase in capacity from ~180 units to 240 (at 4,500 sf) Strategy 5.
 Increase Height Limits in MFR Zone Recommended.
 This strategy is important for achieving densities required to create more affordable housing in Sisters.
 Increasing the height limit of "habitable area" from 35 to 50 feet (which is currently only allowed for five or more attached units) would not change the overall visual impact of structures, compared to what is allowed today.
 Moderate.
-May make higher density projects more feasible, but no direct impact.
+May make higher density projects more feasible, but no additional direct impact.
+Impact already captured in analysis of Strategies 1 and 2.